networksetcetera/LODS/demo11_draft.md

    1. Copy the value of the **Primary Connect String**.
    1. Paste the connection string to a temporary location such as Notepad.
 You will need it in the next step.

+## Step 1: Write code to create the queue

 ## Create Python application to send messages to the queue

-1. Open Windows Explorer and create a new folder named *az204svcbusSend*.
+1. Open Windows Explorer and create a new folder named *az204svcbus*.

 1. Open the new folder in **Visual Studio Code**